damianavila/RISE/doc/usage.md

 ### JupyterLab

-Please be aware that as of 5.3 RISE is unfortunately not yet compatible with JupyterLab and must be used with the classic notebook.
+RISE is currently being ported to a [JupyterLab extension](https://github.com/jupyterlab-contrib/rise).

+For a stable experience keep using RISE with classic notebooks.

-See <https://github.com/damianavila/RISE/issues/270> for the github issue on this topic.
+See <https://github.com/damianavila/RISE/pull/605> for the github discussion on this topic.